Infection Prevention and Control Certificate Requirements

 - Official transcripts* from each post-secondary institution attended.
 The institution(s) must send the transcripts directly to American Sentinel University.

 * Unofficial copies may be submitted for purposes of evaluation and acceptance.
-Applicants cannot receive transfer credits for a certificate program, but will need to submit academic transcripts from any previous institution(s) attended as supporting evidence of eligibility for the program.
+Applicants cannot receive transfer credits for a certificate program but will need to submit academic transcripts from any previous institution(s) attended as supporting evidence of eligibility for the program.
 However, official copies must be received by the Registrar’s Office no later than the end of the student’s first eight-week term.
-If the student fails to submit such official documents on time, he or she will be disallowed from starting future courses.
+If the student fails to submit such official documents on time, a registration hold will be placed.

 Applicants whose first language is not English and who have not earned an undergraduate degree from an institution at which all courses were taught in English will need to provide one of the following: